10 BEST Small Towns in Canada to Visit

 Visit for the beautiful downtown boasting six designated Provincial Historic Buildings and some excellent murals but also for all the nearby things to do.

-The Ellis Bird Farm is an outstanding place to visit in spring and summer for the birds, gardens and the teahouse.
+The Ellis Nature Centre is an outstanding place to visit in spring and summer for the birds, gardens and the teahouse.

 The Kraay Family Farm reportedly offers one of the best corn mazes in the province – with 15 acres of nine foot tall corn and the Lacombe Agricultural Research Centre is home to a truly fascinating weed garden.